Bandung Conference: Background

 At the Colombo Powers conference in April 1954, Indonesia proposed a global conference.
 A planning group with the leaders of Indonesia, India, Pakistan, Burma, and Ceylon met in Bogor, West Java in late December 1954 and formally decided to hold the conference in April 1955.
-They had a series of goals in mind: to promote goodwill and cooperation among the new nations, to explore in advance their mutual interests, to examine social economic and cultural problems, to focus on problems of special interest to their peoples such as racism and colonialism, and to enhance the international visibility of Asia and Africa in world affairs.
+They had a series of goals in mind: to promote goodwill and cooperation among the new nations, to advance their mutual interests, to examine social economic and cultural problems, to focus on problems of special interest to their peoples such as racism and colonialism, and to enhance the international visibility of Asia and Africa in world affairs.
+As many of the participating countries were countries the USA and Soviet Union wanted to influence, they sought to establish a unified non-aligned identity and promote political solidarity independent of both Western and Soviet influence.

 The Bandung Conference reflected what the organizers regarded as a reluctance by the Western powers to consult with them on decisions affecting Asia in a setting of Cold War tensions: their concern over tension between the People's Republic of China and the United States, their desire to lay firmer foundations for China's peace relations with themselves and the West, their opposition to colonialism (especially France's neocolonialism in North Africa and its colonial rule in Algeria), and Indonesia's desire to promote its case in the West New Guinea dispute with the Netherlands.
 One of Sukarno's primary goals with the conference was to build support for Indonesia's claim to West Papua and to prevent the Netherlands from transferring sovereignty of West Papua to indigenous Papuans.

 Sukarno portrayed himself as the leader of this group of states, which he later described as "NEFOS" (Newly Emerging Forces).

-On 4 December 1954, the United Nations announced that Indonesia had successfully gotten the issue of West New Guinea placed on the agenda of the 1955 General Assembly.
+On 4 December 1954, the United Nations announced that Indonesia had successfully placed the issue of West New Guinea on the agenda of the 1955 General Assembly.
 Plans for the Bandung conference were announced in December 1954.